klc3rd/SupportApp/README.md

 ## Differences in the live demo

 The live demo is in a demo mode.
 In this changing passwords and user role is disabled.
 The purpose of this is to ensure the default login information logs in and has proper access.
-Account email addresses are not visible the admin for the privacy of anyone that registers.
+Account email addresses are not visible the admin for the privacy of anyone that registers a new user.

 ## Challenges faced